-This Strategic Report explains the operations of Diamond Transmission Partners RB Limited ("the Company", "DTPRB") and the performance during the year ended 31 March 2022, as well as those matters which are likely to affect its future performance.
+This Strategic Report explains the operations and the performance of the Company during the year ended 31 March 2023, as well as those matters which are likely to affect its future performance.

-The Company is a private company limited by shares, whose principal activity is to provide an electricity transmission service to National Grid Electricity System Operator Limited ("NGESO"), being the electricity transmission system operator for Great Britain.
+The Company is a private company limited by shares whose principal activity is to provide an electricity transmission service to National Grid Electricity System Operator Limited ("NGESO"), being the electricity transmission system operator for Great Britain.
 The Company owns and operates a transmission system that electrically connects an offshore wind farm generator to the onshore electricity transmission system owned by National Grid Electricity Transmission plc ("NGET").

-The ultimate parent company of the Company is Diamond Transmission Partners RB (Holdings) Limited ("DTPRBH"), a Company incorporated and registered in England and Wales, Company Number 10454309.
+The ultimate parent company of the Company is Diamond Transmission Partners BBE (Holdings) Limited ("DTPBBEH"), a Company incorporated and registered in England and Wales Company Number 10121746.